Fy-nite/Contract/docs/CONTRACT_SPEC.typ

 Contract is designed around a small, familiar core: C-style control flow and operators, Rust-flavoured `let`/`var` bindings, and lightweight functional programming via lambdas, higher-order functions, and a pipe operator.
+It supports generics (on contracts and functions), sum types with exhaustive pattern matching, inheritance with interfaces, and structured error handling via `try`/`catch`/`throw`.
 It is intended to be self-hosting in the long term, so every feature is designed to be expressible in the language itself.

 ```text
 Contract Program {